hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 ```

 > [!NOTE]
-> Configuration of tools/processes is fully detailed the [nf-core](https://nf-co.re/docs/usage/configuration#tuning-workflow-resources).
-All
+> Configuration of processes is fully detailed in the [nf-core](https://nf-co.re/docs/usage/configuration#tuning-workflow-resources).
-> options (a.k.a 'directives') for configuring processes are detailed in the [Nextflow process reference docs](https://www.nextflow.io/docs/latest/reference/process.html#directives).
+> All options (a.k.a 'directives') for configuring processes are detailed in the [Nextflow process reference docs](https://www.nextflow.io/docs/latest/reference/process.html#directives).

 ## Container images